daydreamt/arcelormittal/README.md

 1. The moment of accident: e.g. 00:42
-2. -1: no accident occurs
+2. -1: no accident occurs, normal operation
+3. none: no accident occurs, random footage
-3. 0:00: accident has already occured
+4. 0:00: accident has already occured
-4. many
+5. many occur